 - K4.2 Where the Council requires the licence holder to evidence that they are fit and proper by showing that they understand the Council's requirements of them officers or the Committee may issue an alternative disciplinary sanction: - 1) Request that the licence holder re-take the Council's driver assessment process at the licence holder's own expense - 2) Take a relevant taxi driving test at the licence holder's own expense - 3) Take any other recognised training/rehabilitation course that the Council may specify at the licence holder's own cost. - K4.3 The above sanctions may be imposed with a strict but appropriate time limit to comply.
-Where there are concerns that the applicant may not be fit and proper but there is an opportunity to demonstrate that s/he is fit and proper then the licence may be suspended until any of the above steps are completed satisfactorily.

-- K4.4 Penalty points will continue to be live following a review when they are still in the relevant 12 month period or, if an alternative sanction is imposed, for a further 12 month period.
+Where there are concerns that the applicant may not be fit and proper but there is an opportunity to demonstrate that s/he is fit and proper then the licence may be suspended until any of the above steps are completed satisfactorily. - K4.4 Penalty points will continue to be live following a review when they are still in the relevant period (3 years for drivers/proprietors and 5 years for private hire operators) or, if an alternative sanction is imposed, for a further period (3 years for drivers/proprietors and 5 years for private hire operators).
 If the licence holder receives further penalty points after a review or alternative sanction is given a further review will occur and it would be expected that the Council would suspend or revoke the licence. - K4.5 If a licence holder reaches or exceeds the specified points total within a separate relevant period a further review will occur.
 However, unless a significant amount of time has elapsed following the first review and the points are for different offences a suspension or revocation should be considered. - K4.6 There is no appeal mechanism against the imposition of penalty points.
 Licence holders who disagree with the imposition of points against them are asked to record their objection in writing.
 This will then be noted and presented to council officers or the regulatory sub-committee should the licence be reviewed.